How To: Feed Sourdough Starter

 Busy with life?
 I hear you!
 Don’t worry though, you can bake beautiful sourdoughs as frequently or infrequently as you like.

-Tip 4: Good Food
+Tip 5: Good Food

 As with any recipe, a lot of the end result relies on the quality of the ingredients put in.
 The same goes with your sourdough starter.
-If you feed it with the best ingredients, your bread will also be of a higher quality.
+If you feed it with the best ingredients, your dough and bread will also be of a higher quality.

 Flour: Consistency is as important here as quality.
 Use high-quality flour, but consistently use the same type of flour.
-It can be a shock to your starter to go from unbleached all purpose flour to whole wheat flour or bread flour in one feeding.
+It can be a shock to your starter to go from unbleached all purpose flour to whole wheat flour or rye flour in one feeding.

-Tip 5: Regular Feedings
+Tip 6: Regular Feedings

 Care for your sourdough starter by feeding it when it is hungry.
 Feeding your room temperature sourdough every day, or refrigerated sourdough weekly will help keep the culture healthy and strong.
-This way, you’ll have a happy little bacteria that can produce all sorts of wonderful things like tasty sourdough loaves or delicious sourdough cinnamon rolls for you to enjoy!
+This way, you’ll have a happy little lactic acid bacteria that can produce all sorts of wonderful things like tasty sourdough loaves or delicious sourdough cinnamon rolls for you to enjoy!

 Tip 7: Don’t Forget To Discard